Resources from ReBUILD’s work on health financing in conflict-affected and post-conflict settings

 - MoHCC, NIHR, TARSC (2015) National Research Forum: Evidence for advancing Universal Health Coverage in Zimbabwe, Conference Report, 19 -20 March 2015, Harare

 - Gwati G MoHCC (2013) Desk Review for Purchasing Arrangements for Public Health Services in Zimbabwe Harare, MoHCC, with TARSC Zimbabwe

 - ZEPARU (2014) Desk Review of institutional arrangements for health financing in Zimbabwe,ZEPARU, TARSC, MoHCC, EQUINET in the ReBUILD project: Harare

 - Vaughan K, Toonen J, Berghuis-Mutubuki E, Dieleman M (2014) Desk Review of institutional arrangements for health financing in selected African countries, KIT Netherlands with TARSC, MoHCC Zimbabwe

 - Witter, S., Govender, V., Ravindran, S. and Yates, R. (2017) Minding the gaps: health financing, universal health coverage and gender.
 Special edition on gender and ethics, Health Policy and Planning.

 - Ssali, S. and Theobald, S. (2016) Using life histories to explore gendered experiences of conflict in Gulu District, northern Uganda: Implications for post-conflict health reconstruction South African Review of Sociology Volume 47, Issue 1, 2016

-- Eight briefs on priority research topics for crisis-affected contexts, ReBUILD, June 2017
+- Briefs on priority research topics for health systems in crisis-affected contexts, ReBUILD, 2017/18.

 - Resilience of health systems during and after crises – what does it mean and how can it be enhanced?